swisstackle/USGovBlockchainVoting/README.md

 - Use zero-knowledge proofs to verify voter eligibility without revealing personal information

 ### 2.5 RariMe Mobile App
-- Utilize the RariMe app for passport scanning and secure data storage
+- Utilize the RariMe app for passport scanning and local passport data storage
 - Generate zero-knowledge proofs of identity for voting and proposal submission

 ### 2.6 Voting Mechanism